ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Management:
-	- There will be a weekly (one-on-one) meeting.
+	- There will be a weekly meeting, which is typically online and one-on-one.
 	- You will be required to keep a diary of research, which records daily summaries of:
 		- New things you learn;
 		- New papers and/or related content you read;
 		- New thoughts about your research topic or the related;
 		- New experiments and/or their analysis, and so on.